WokLibCodeClub/Scratch-Challenges/SolveTheMazes/README.md

 The challenge is that you have to use the **_SAME CODE_** for **_ALL THREE MAZES!!!_**

-Here is a Scratch project which has the three mazes and the sprite ready set up:
+Here is a Scratch project which has the three mazes and the sprite ready set up.
+You can remix this project with your own Scratch user ID to solve the challenge:

 [Scratch: maze challenge project](https://scratch.mit.edu/projects/345951410/)